- Half the battle of living with chronic back pain is adapting, learning, and being smart with your back.

-Have you ever awakened with low back pain the morning after an amazing outdoor adventure ?
+Have you ever awakened with low back pain the morning after an amazing outdoor adventure?

-A simple and quick low back care routine when you return home from an outdoor adventure is essential to the long term health of your back.
+A simple and quick low-back care routine when you return home from an outdoor adventure is essential to the long-term health of your back.
 It will decrease your chance of injury and ensure that you can make it out the door next week feeling good and up for another great adventure.

-Here are some effective and low cost home therapy tips that have helped me enjoy all kinds of activities in the Colorado mountains despite living with chronic low back pain for over twenty years.
+Here are some effective and low-cost home therapy tips that have helped me enjoy all kinds of activities in the Colorado mountains despite living with chronic low back pain for over twenty years.

 Do you stretch when you get back home, to your hotel or campsite?
 You really should.
 It doesn’t take long.
-Your lower back and supportive muscles will likely be tight after working for several hours to protect your back from injury.
+Your lower back and supporting muscles will likely be tight after working for several hours to protect your back from injury.
 Even if your activity was just a light walk to the river to fish, sitting or standing for any length of time will put strain on your back.

 Furthermore, if you exerted yourself and raised your heart rate up a little bit with moderate to high intensity, you will have produced some lactic acid in your muscles.
 This is a natural byproduct in your body when oxygen is used to break down glucose for energy so you can climb that mountain.
 Lactic acid can make your muscles feel sore and stiff.
-Stretching can help bring new fresh oxygenated blood to your muscles, while flushing out the lactic acid so you feel good and fresh again.
+Stretching can help bring new fresh oxygenated blood to your muscles while flushing out the lactic acid so you feel good and fresh again.

 HOW LONG DO I NEED TO STRETCH?

 Specifically, when you get back to camp or your house, be sure to do some light stretching for 5 minutes minimum to get your muscles out of “protection mode” and into relaxation mode.
-You can do this while you watch T.V, listen to music or relax with your loved ones.
+You can do this while you watch T.V, listen to music, or relax with your loved ones.

-Lastly, when your muscles go into a spasm, it’s because they are in self protection mode from overuse or injury.
-Often we don’t realize just how tight they actually are until we are in a full blown spasm.
+Lastly, when your muscles go into a spasm, it’s because they are in self-protection mode from overuse or injury.
+Often we don’t realize just how tight they actually are until we are in a full-blown spasm.
 Therefore, take a few minutes to stretch it out after your outdoor activity.

 Here are two products that I always have within arms reach: